markCwatson/budgetpals/README.md

 {"user":{"_id":"64d6cea8b01cbe2be2221a85","firstName":"john","lastName":"doe","email":"john@email.com","password":"$2b$10$MXuHaXz817kK0QVlsxPey.Knq.QJLx8Evb2zreZjz/x4BUWOinNpe"}}
 ```

-Then sign in using the email and password from the previous step and save the access token to a local variable.
+Next, sign in using the email and password from the previous step and save the access token to a local variable.

 ```
 TOKEN=$(curl -s -X POST \